-The ZATCA raised an assessment for the years from 2015 to 2018, which has requested an additional Zakat liability amounting to Saudi Riyals 14.1 million and withholding tax liability for the years from 2014 to 2018, amounting to Saudi Riyals 7 million.
-During 2022, the Company has settled the withholding tax differences to get the benefits of governmental revised 1st phase amnesty period (full exemption of penalty).
+The ZATCA raised an assessment for the years from 2015 to 2018, which has requested an additional Zakat liability amounting to Saudi Riyals 14.1 million.
 The management believes that the provision maintained is adequate to cover any unfavourable outcome.